Brian Burres: Baltimore Orioles

 On January 6, 2006, Burres was claimed off waivers by the Baltimore Orioles.
 He never cleared waivers, so the Orioles released him.
-Six days later, he was assigned to Triple-A Ottawa.
+Six days later, he was assigned to the Triple-A Ottawa Lynx.

 On September 8, 2006, Burres made his major league debut with the Orioles, allowing two earned runs on three hits in two-thirds of an inning against the New York Yankees.
 He spent most of the 2006 season with Triple-A Ottawa, going 10–6 with a 3.76 ERA in 26 starts with the Lynx.
 He was promoted to the Orioles for most of the 2007 season, finishing the season 6–8 with a 5.95 ERA in 37 games (17 starts).
 Burres was named the fifth starter in the Orioles rotation to open the 2008 season, after a competition in spring training with teammate Matt Albers.

 On February 2, 2009, Burres was designated for assignment to make room on the roster for Rich Hill.